 The dealer usually charges about 10%-15% less than a locksmith would for the key.
 However, most chances you will have to tow the car there to program the new key or remote and therefore the total price is usually higher.

-Furthermore, consider that if you are looking to have a locksmith to come out and make you a new key outside regular business hours, the price may go up.
-That is especially relevant for the newer models (2015 and up) as those are equipped with a high-security key systems.
+Furthermore, consider that if you are looking to have a locksmith come out and make you a new key outside regular business hours, the price may go up.
+That is especially relevant for the newer models (2015 and up) as those are equipped with a high-security key system.

 Finally, in case your Volkswagen ignition cylinder was changed before (usually with older cars), that probably means that the code for the key may not be useful and the key will have to be either cut manually by a locksmith or to change the ignition again which in this case the dealer can’t be of help.

 Q: I lost my 2016 VW Passat key fob and I have no spare.
 I need to know how long does it take and do you make replacement Lost VW keys on-site?

 A: Generally speaking, for a new Volkswagen key, fob, remote or smart key, the process should take about one to two hours, depending on the year of manufacture and model of the car.

 If codes are available, this process is even faster.

 Q: How can I know if my VW CC 2014 key had a chip in it?
 I understand that some keys need to be programmed and some don’t?